 Today, we honour all the men and women who have served their country in battle, many of whom have paid the ultimate sacrifice.
 While I always take the time to honour them all, I want to pay homage to those who weren’t only physically injured or killed trying to rid the world of human suffering at the hands of those who seek to destroy life.

-but I also want to pause for a moment to think about those who have mental war injuries that are, not only painful beyond comprehension, but for some, last a lifetime.
+I want also to pause for a moment to think about those who have mental-war injuries that are not only painful beyond comprehension, but for some, last a lifetime.
 For these brave women and men, their battles are never over, their war within is never won.
-And, depending on the period, the mental injury has been called everthing from shell shock to ptsd.
+And, depending on the period, the mental injury has been called everthing from shell shock to PTSD.

-Despite the fact that doctors of the day had ruled Shell shock out as some sort of physical medical ailment and came to believe that it was psychiatric in nature, stigma still prevailed.
+Despite the fact that doctors of the day had ruled out shell shock as some sort of physical medical ailment and came to believe that it was psychiatric in nature, stigma still prevailed.
 As a result, the men who exhibited the signs of this condition were considered to be cowards, even being charged in a fake trial, found guilty of deserting the military and shot by their colleges.
-After the war, many more were committed to mental institutions and subjected to ETC, electroshock therapy, whilst many more were placed in solitary confinement as a treatment option.
+After the war, many more were committed to mental institutions and subjected to ETC, electroshock therapy, while many more were placed in solitary confinement as a treatment option.

-By today’s standards, this approach to treatment is considered Berberich.
+By today’s standards, this approach to treatment is considered barberic.
 I would go so far as to say that it is these very sorts of atrocities people go to war to try and prevent.
-That being said, we have come along way since the days of WWI, so far in fact, sigma seems like a minor itch today in comparison, there’s no doubt that things are so much better now.
+That being said, we have come a long way since the days of WWI, so far in fact, stigma seems like a minor itch today in comparison.
+There’s no doubt that things are so much better now.